Add or Edit a Source Using One of the Available Connectors

 Add or Edit a Gmail (Personal) Source

-When you have the required privileges, you can add the content of a Gmail mailbox to your Coveo organization (see Required Privileges).
-Coveo Cloud indexes your Gmail messages and attached files to make them searchable only by you, the source creator.
+Members of the Administrators and Content Managers built-in groups can add the content of a Gmail mailbox to a Coveo Cloud organization.
+Coveo Cloud indexes Gmail messages and attached files to make them searchable only by the source creator.
 Google Contacts are not indexed.
-By default, your Gmail source starts a refresh every 15 minutes to index Gmail file changes (additions, modifications, or deletions).
+By default, a Gmail source starts a refresh every hour to index Gmail file changes (additions, modifications, or deletions).

 When you create the source, you authorize the Coveo organization to read your Google account using OAuth 2.0, a protocol that authorizes access without giving your password.